 Specific objectives En abling objectives 1.
-International Law, problem of refugees and and Challenges the relevant • Understanding the meaning of the term refugee • Examining the problems faced by refugees • Assessing the rights guaranteed in the refugee convention • Reflecting upon contemporary challenges 2.
-2. Problem of Statelessness, To reflect on the problem of statelessness • Understanding the concept of statelessness International law, and Challenges • • Analysing the problems faced by stateless people • Examining international law related to statelessness • Reflecting upon the issues of statelessness in Southeast Asia
+International Law, To reflect on the problem of refugees and • Understanding the meaning of the term refugee and Challenges the relevant international standards • Examining the problems faced by refugees • Assessing the rights guaranteed in the refugee convention • Reflecting upon contemporary challenges 2.
+Problem of Statelessness, To reflect on the problem of statelessness and the relevant international standards • Understanding the concept of statelessness International law, and Challenges • Analysing the problems faced by stateless people • Examining international law related to statelessness • Reflecting upon the issues of statelessness in Southeast Asia